Regular $3$-polytopes of order $2^np$: Introduction

 An (abstract) polytope $\P$ is a partially-ordered set endowed with a rank function, satisfying certain conditions that arise naturally from a geometric setting.
 A \emph{chain} of $\P$ is a totally ordered subset of $\P$, and a maximal chain is called a \emph{flag} of $\P$.
 The automorphism group of a polytope always acts freely on flags, and in the case where this action is transitive as well, the polytope is said to be \emph{regular} and the order of the automorphism group is called the \emph{order} of the polytope.
 The study of abstract regular polytopes has a rich history and been described comprehensively in the book by McMullen and Schulte~\cite{ARP}.

 It is a natural question to try to classify all pairs $(\P, G)$, where $\P$ is a regular polytope and $G$ is an automorphism group acting transitively on the flags of $\P$.
 The atlas~\cite{atles1} contains information about all regular polytopes with automorphism group of order at most 2000.
+Recently, P. Potočnik {\em et al.}~\cite{GroupOrder6000} computed all regular maps with rotational automorphism group of order at most 6000.

 An interesting case is constituted by the pairs $(\P, G)$ with $G$ simple or almost simple.
 The atlas~\cite{atles2} contains all regular polytopes whose automorphism group is an almost simple group $G$ such that $S \leq G\leq \Aut(S)$ and $S$ is a simple group of order less than 1 million, and more striking results have been obtained for the symmetric groups $S_n$ and alternating groups $A_n$: Fernandes~{\em et al.}~\cite{fl,flm,sympolcorr} classified abstract regular polytopes of ranks $n-1$, $n-2$, $n-3$ and $n-4$ for $S_n$, and Cameron {\em et al.}~\cite{CFLM2017} showed that the highest rank of an abstract regular polytope for $A_n$ is $\lfloor (n-1)/2 \rfloor$ when $n\geq 12$, which was known to be sharp by Fernandes~{\em et al.}~\cite{flm1,flm2}.
-For a prime power $q$, similar classifications were obtained for the linear groups $\PSL(2, q)$ in \cite{psl2q}, $\PGL(2,q)$ in \cite{pgl2q}, $\PSL(3, q)$ and $\PGL(3, q)$ in \cite{psl3q}, $\PSL(4, q)$ in \cite{psl4q}, and for the Suzuki simple groups $\Sz(q)$ in \cite{suzuki}.
+More recently, Cameron et al.~\cite{CFL2024} showed that the number of abstract regular polytopes of rank $n-k$ for $S_{n}$ is a constant independent of $n$ when $n$ is at least $2k+3$.
+For a prime power $q$, results about the highest possible rank of a regular polytope with given automorphism group were obtained for the linear groups $\PSL(2, q)$ in \cite{psl2q}, $\PGL(2,q)$ in \cite{pgl2q}, $\PSL(3, q)$ and $\PGL(3, q)$ in \cite{psl3q}, $\PSL(4, q)$ in \cite{psl4q}, for the Suzuki simple groups $^2B_2(q) = \Sz(q)$ in \cite{suzuki}, for the small Ree groups $^2G_2(q) = R(q)$ in~\cite{lsv2018} and for some symplectic and orthogonal groups in~\cite{brooksbank2021}.
 Furthermore, Connor {\em et al.}~\cite{soclepsl2q} classified abstract regular polytopes for almost simple groups $G$ with $\PSL(2, q) \leq G \leq \PGaL(2, q)$.
-For a broader survey on these kind of results, we refer to the recent survey~\cite{Lee2019}.
+For a broader survey on these kind of results, we refer to~\cite{Lee2019}.

-Another interesting case is constituted by the pairs $(\P, G)$ with $G$ solvable.
+Another interesting case is for the pairs $(\P, G)$ with $G$ solvable.
 It is well-known that every solvable group, whose order is not a prime, has a non-trivial normal subgroup.
-When it comes to solvable groups, except for abelian groups, the first ones that come to mind are groups of orders $2^n$ or $2^np$, which are proved to be more difficult to understand than others.
+When it comes to solvable groups, except for abelian groups, the first ones that come to mind are groups of order $2^n$ or $2^np$, which have proved to be more difficult to understand than others.
+Schulte and Weiss~\cite{Problem} proposed the following problem.